cognominal/spc-learn/subgoals.md

 ## Annoyances

-small bugs that should be fixed
+small bugs that should be fixed. or minor missing features

 On initial click, we are on a new presentation with the current sentence emphasized and the rest deemphasized

-[ ] weird jump on initial click
+[ ] fix weird jump on initial click
 [ ] maybe some transition after clicking
 [ ] inconsistency. the strong "english/russian" are left on first click but hidden after [ ] the beginning of the address is lost
 [ ] there shouild be no lower panel at the beginning
 [ ] random icons on the header. make it functionnal
+[ ] navigating away from the defn should be more conspicuous.
+An easy way to get back to it should be provided [ ] better message when the defn is not found

 ## to investigate and fix